-Vaser liposuction recovery is usually quite rapid following the more modern methods of liposuction.
-There is obviously a difference between how people recover and this will include how quickly one can get back to ordinary duties.
-Generally speaking, the recovery time following Vaser liposuction recovery can be divided into 3 periods.
+Vaser liposuction recovery is usually quite rapid; this following the more modern methods of liposuction.
+There is obviously a difference between how people recover and this will include how quickly one can get back to ordinary activities.
+Generally speaking, the recovery time following Vaser liposuction recovery can be divided into various periods.

-Is There Anything In Particular That I Need To Eat Or Drink During This First 24-Hour Period Of Recovery?
+Is There Anything I Need to Eat or Drink During the First 24-Hour Period of Recovery?

 Yes.
-Dr. Lanzer encourages fluid, mostly water to help flush out the anesthetic fluid from the body.
-There is some theory that if the patient has the procedure under local anesthetic and therefore has had maximum doses of Xylocaine a fatty meal, even McDonald’s, may be worthwhile having on the day of surgery.
+Dr Lanzer encourages fluid, mostly water, to help flush out the anaesthetic fluid from the body.
+There is a theory that if the patient has the procedure under local anaesthetic, and therefore has a maximum dose of Xylocaine, a fatty meal, even McDonald’s, may be worthwhile having on the day of surgery.